 - In a large frying pan add the olive oil, garlic, onion, and ground beef, cook on medium heat until almost all browned.

 - Then add the cabbage, tomatoes, water and rice, stir to combine, add the spices and combine.
-Cook over low-medium heat for approximately 30 minutes or until cooked and thickened.
+Cook over low-medium heat half covered for approximately 30 minutes or until cooked and thickened.
+The last 10 minutes remove the lid to thicken.
 Enjoy!

 Updated from October 30, 2014